tsmrkk/writing_an_interpreter_in_go/chap2/README.md

 Parsers take source code as input and produce a data structure which represents the source code.
 Inputs to parser are the tokens.

 ### memo
-Although each implementations of AST are all pretty similar, there is not one true, universal AST format that's used by every parser
+Although each implementations of AST are all pretty similar, there is not one true, universal AST format that's used by every parser.

 ## 2.2 Why not a parser generator?
 ### Parser generator